Vietnam.vn - Nền tảng quảng bá Việt Nam

 The source of heat from the earth

-At a depth of about 100km, the temperature has reached 1,300°C. Deeper down to the boundary between the mantle and the outer core, the temperature is close to 2,700°C. And at the boundary between the outer core and the inner core, the temperature reaches an extreme of more than 6,000°C.
+At a depth of about 100km, temperatures have reached 1,300°C. Deeper down to the boundary between the mantle and the outer core, temperatures are close to 2,700°C. And at the boundary between the outer core and the inner core, temperatures reach an extreme of more than 6,000°C.

-So where does this immense heat come from?
-It doesn’t come from the Sun.
-Although the Sun warms us and all the plants and animals on the surface, its light doesn’t penetrate miles into the planet’s interior.
+So where does all this heat come from?
+It doesn’t come from the sun.
+Although the sun warms us and all the plants and animals on the surface, its light doesn’t penetrate miles into the planet’s interior.

-According to scientists, there are two main sources of heat: heat from the time the Earth was formed and radiation from elements deep within the earth.
+According to scientists, there are two main sources of heat: heat from the time the Earth formed and radiation from elements deep within the Earth.

-4.5 billion years ago, the Earth was formed from a giant cloud of gas and dust called the solar nebula.
-During the collision and fusion of small planetesimals, a huge amount of heat was generated, enough to melt the entire planet.
+4.5 billion years ago, Earth was formed from a giant cloud of gas and dust called the solar nebula.
+During the collision and merger of small planetesimals, a huge amount of heat was generated, enough to melt the entire planet.

 Although some of that heat was released into space, most of it was trapped inside the Earth and remains there today.

-A large portion of the remaining heat comes from the radioactive decay of radioactive isotopes such as potassium-40, thorium-232, uranium-235, and uranium-238.
+A large part of the remaining heat comes from the radioactive decay of radioactive isotopes such as potassium-40, thorium-232, uranium-235, and uranium-238.
 These elements continuously release energy as heat as they decay.

 They act as “natural nuclear reactors,” silently warming the Earth from within.
-Although some isotopes like uranium-235 and potassium-40 are nearly depleted, there are still plenty of thorium-232 and uranium-238 left to keep the Earth warm for billions of years.
+Although some isotopes, such as uranium-235 and potassium-40, are nearly depleted, there are still plenty of thorium-232 and uranium-238 left, enough to keep the Earth warm for billions of years.

 Without heat, could life exist?

 If the Earth cooled, these movements would stop.
-The planet's surface would become "motionless", dry, and possibly uninhabitable.
-Humans and all life would cease to exist.
+The planet's surface would become "motionless," dry, and possibly uninhabitable.
+Humans and all life might not exist.

-So every time you walk on the ground, remember that beneath your feet is a seething world that not only keeps the planet moving, but also keeps life alive and thriving.
+So every time you walk on the ground, remember that beneath your feet is a vibrant world that not only keeps the planet moving, but also keeps life alive and thriving.

 MINH HAI